iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 ===================
-Vertiq modules' disarming process attempts to safely stop the module, and clearly indicate that the disarm procedure is complete. **The disarming process consists of 3 basic steps: The module switches how it is driving itself in order to try and come to a stop, plays its disarm song as specified by its playback option, and switches to its final drive state.** How the module tries to come to a stop, how many times it plays the disarm song, and what final state it ends up in after playing the song are all configurable by the user.
+Vertiq modules' disarming process attempts to safely stop the module, and clearly indicate that the disarm procedure is complete. **The disarming process consists of 3 basic steps: The module switches how it is driving itself in order to try and come to a stop, plays its disarm song as specified by its playback option, and switches to its final drive state.** How the module tries to come to a stop, how many times it plays the :ref:`disarm song <disarm_song>`, and what final state it ends up in after playing the song are all configurable by the user.

 The image below summarizes this process and the options available at each stage.
 In the stopping state, the module will set itself to either coast,